CSCfi/csc-user-guide/docs/data/sensitive-data/index.md

 #### [Store and share with SD Connect](./sd_connect.md)
-SD Connect allows you to store sensitive research data in the CSC's cloud storage solution and share them with your collaborators.
-Encrypted data upload is possible via your web-browser or programmatically.
+Access SD Connect to store encrypted sensitive research data in the CSC's cloud storage solution or share it with your collaborators.
+Encrypted data upload is possible via web-browser or programmatically.

 ####  [Analyse and compute with SD Desktop](./sd_desktop.md)
-Set up yoru virtual Desktop to analyze sensitive research data from your web browser securely.
+Set up your virtual Desktop to analyse from your webbrowser sensitive data stored in SD Connect or via Sd Apply for reuse.